Up to 50% off sofas & mattresses — limited‑time deals.

 Pros Cons

-Best “feet up” practicality More setup complexity
+Best feet-up practicality in the group More setup complexity

 Nomad Sofa Sectional